Happy Cinco de Mayo!!!!

 As I’m typing this up I am thinking this may be a post that requires a video tutorial, I will work on that this week and get it posted here asap.
 Don’t wait to try them though!

 Just a couple notes about these taquitos, please don’t confuse the corned beef with corned beef hash – it is NOT the same thing.
 Also, don’t skip the warming in the microwave, your tortillas will crack and fall apart and you’ll be sad.
-Lastly, you want corn torillas (white or yellow) not flour!
+Lastly, you want corn torillas (white or yellow) not flour tortillas!

 I can only imagine how many of my friends are going to be so excited to finally have this recipe!!!!
 Enjoy.